-CLIMATE ACTIVE CERTIFICATIONOrro has registered to be Climate Active Certified and is currently undergoing the carbon audit process.
+CLIMATE ACTIVE CERTIFICATIONOrro has registered to be Climate Active Carbon Neutral Certified and is currently finalising the carbon audit and offset process.

-Orro already operates servers from within solar powered data centres and commits to roll out further similar initiatives across the Group.
+Orro also operates servers from within solar powered data centres and commits to roll out further similar initiatives across the Group.

 OBSOLETE EQUIPMENTWith technological advancements, equipment (servers, desktops, etc.) will be obsolete every 6-8 years.
 If not disposed of properly, this forms a drain on natural resources and waste management.